Towards Evaluating the Robustness of Visual State Space Models: Conclusion

 In conclusion, we present a comprehensive evaluation of the robustness of Vision State-Space Models (VSSMs) under diverse natural and adversarial perturbations, highlighting both their strengths and weaknesses compared to transformers and CNNs.
 Through rigorous experiments, we demonstrated the capabilities and limitations of VSSMs classifiers in handling occlusions, common corruptions, and adversarial attacks, as well as their resilience to object-background compositional changes in complex visual scenes.
 Additionally, we show that VSSM-based models are generally more robust to real-world corruptions in the dense prediction tasks, including detection and segmentation.
 As an early work in this area, our findings significantly enhance the understanding of VSSMs' robustness and set the stage for future research aimed at improving the reliability and effectiveness of visual perception systems in real-world scenarios.

 { }

 \begin{LARGE} \textbf{Appendix} \end{LARGE}

-We offer further insights into our study through various sections in the appendix, incorporating both versions of the VSSM models\cite{liu2024vmamba}, \emph{v2} (reported in the main paper) and \emph{v0}.
-Firstly, we expand our analysis on adversarial attacks across recent CNN and Transformer models in Section \ref{app:adv_attack}, presenting results for white-box and transfer-based black-box attacks.
-In Section \ref{non-adversarial}, we provide detailed results on non-adversarial corruptions.
+We provide additional insights into our study through various sections in the appendix, which include results for both versions of the VMamba models \cite{liu2024vmamba}: \emph{v2} (reported in the main paper) and \emph{v0}.
+Results that do not specify the VMamba version should be assumed to refer to \emph{v2} by default.

+In Section \ref{non-adversarial}, we provide detailed results on \emph{Information Drop} experiments.
 Section \ref{app:scandrop} explores information drop along the scanning direction.
-Sections \ref{app:dinodrop} and \ref{app:randomdrop} offer additional detailed results on Salient and Non-Salient Patch Drop and Random Patch Drop, respectively.
+Sections \ref{app:randomdrop} and \ref{app:dinodrop} offer additional detailed results on Salient and Non-Salient Patch Drop and Random Patch Drop, respectively.
 Section \ref{app:shuffle} presents further results on patch shuffling.
-Additionally, Section \ref{app:imagent_domain} provides results on ImageNet-E, ImageNet-B, ImageNet-V2, ImageNet-A, ImageNet-R, and ImageNet-S. In Section \ref{app:corruptions}, we report results for each common corruption method across different models.
+Section \ref{app:image_corruptions} provides results on \emph{Image Corruptions}.
+In Section \ref{app:imagent_domain}, robustness against global corruptions such as common corruption, and out-of-distribution datasets is evaluated.
+Additionally, in Section \ref{app:calibration}, we provide model calibration results on in-distribition and out-of-distribution datasets.
+In Section \ref{app:corruptions}, we report results on fine-grained corruptions across different models.
+In Section \ref{app:detection_corruptions}, we report image corruption results for the task of object detection and semantic segmentation.
+Finally, we expand our analysis of \emph{Adversarial Attacks} across models in Section \ref{app:adv_attack}.
+We present results for white-box attacks, transfer-based black-box attacks, and frequency-based attacks.